If you travel with pets, you must prepare your car for the ride with these tips.

 It’s fun to bring along your pets.
-My dogs love to go places with me and they are sad when they can’t go.
-So when they can travel with me, I get to bring along part of my family.
+My dogs love to go places with me and are sad when they can’t go.
+So when they can travel with me, I bring part of my family along.
 Here’s how to prepare your car for travel with pets to ensure you both arrive intact and ready to play!

 Take Care Of Your Car

 Taking care of your car is one of those things you’re probably doing already but should accomplish before going anywhere long distance.
 Bring your car in for an all-point inspection.
 Ask them to pay special attention to the tires, including the spare.
 A new set of properly inflated tires can ensure an even and uneventful ride.
 Oil, transmission, wiper, brake, and other fluids should also be inspected, measured, and possibly drained and replaced by a professional.
 Have your brakes looked at to see if the pads are holding up, and afterward, take it to a detailer for an inside and out cleaning.
 Even a clean car will become messy over an extended trip with a pet, making it easier to deal with sudden messes immediately.

 You might have one of those life-loving adorable pups who can’t get enough of driving.
 Then again, you may have a pet who prefers seeing the world beneath its paws as they cover its head.
 Either way, provide a comfy spot for your pet to sit, relax, and possibly hide.
 Carriers provide security and comfort, depending on the carrier’s size and your pet’s size.
 They can be secured to the back seat floor or the seat itself.
 If your pet feels they must be in the front seat with you, a carrier is best for safety’s sake.
 Otherwise, most pets make do with a large, cozy blanket over the back seat.
 Pet hammocks can also be strung up from the neck rests.

 Put Together A Pet Kit